EKF Diagnostics Announces Strategic Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-EKF Diagnostics Holdings plc announced a share buyback, purchasing 929,169 ordinary shares at a weighted average price of 27.5269 pence per share, which will be held in treasury.
-This transaction includes a notable acquisition of shares from Harwood, acting as an investment manager for Oryx International Growth Fund Limited and North Atlantic Smaller Companies Investment Trust PLC, ensuring that Mr. Mills’ aggregate indirect interest remains stable.
-The buyback impacts the company’s total voting rights, now consisting of 446,438,076 shares, and reflects a strategic move to manage shareholder interests and market positioning.
+EKF Diagnostics Holdings plc has announced a share buyback, purchasing 400,156 of its ordinary shares at a price of 28 pence each, which will be held in treasury.
+This transaction, part of a strategic move to manage share capital, involves the acquisition of shares from Harwood, the investment manager for Oryx International Growth Fund Limited and North Atlantic Smaller Companies Investment Trust PLC, ensuring Mr. Mills’ indirect beneficial interest remains stable.
+The buyback reflects EKF’s commitment to optimizing its capital structure and potentially enhancing shareholder value.

 The most recent analyst rating on (GB:EKF) stock is a Hold with a £30.00 price target.
 To see the full list of analyst forecasts on EKF Diagnostics Holdings stock, see the GB:EKF Stock Forecast page.